-- Using the forms found on the Application for Admission, Three recommendations, one from your immediate supervisor and one from two other supervisors each, qualified to address your teaching performance and leadership potential.
+- Using the forms found on the Application for Admission, Three recommendations.
+For example, one from your immediate supervisor and one from two other supervisors, each qualified to address your teaching performance and leadership potential.
 (References may be contacted.)

-- An interview with a writing exercise may involve responding to a case study or producing a sample administrative letter.
+- Further, an interview with a writing exercise may involve responding to a case study or producing a sample administrative letter.

-- Two essays (two to three typed, double-spaced pages each) addressing the essay topics below rather than the topics listed above.
+- Lastly, two essays (two to three typed, double-spaced pages each) addressing the essay topics below rather than the topics listed above.

 - Discuss a current issue in educational leadership that you might face as an educational leader.

-- A statement of purpose in which you discuss your current and future leadership goals.
+- In conclusion, a statement of purpose in which you discuss your current and future leadership goals.
 What contributions do you feel you can make to the program as a participant?